 My group will use all-optical interrogation techniques I have helped pioneer to investigate neural coding principles in behaving animals.
 I have over 10 years of experience designing, building, and optimising two-photon microscopes to expand their capabilities, with specific expertise in optogenetics, calcium imaging, multi-cell targeted photostimulation, digital holography, and software development (Packer et al bioRxiv 2016).

-Closed-loop all-optical interrogation of neural circuits in vivo
+All-optical interrogation of neural circuits in behaving mice

 Does the claustrum have a function?
 Lessons from human lesion and animal studies point to divergent multifunctionality